 Kaihei Hase’s Backstage – an experimental micro-movie which interrogates the affordances of mobile video in relation to Haikai poetry.
 Hase’s film mirrors the formal properties of Haikai, not only in its extreme brevity, but also in its playfulness with form.
 As outlined in the Research Statement, the film is constructed according to a set of very specific limitations or “rules of playfulness”, much in the same way as the Haikai process, and the resultant work is not only intriguing but also pushes the boundaries of practice research.

 See also the BAFTSS Practice Research Award shortlisted entries which we are honoured to be featuring on Screenworks.
-The winners will be announced at the BAFTSS 2017 Annual Conference in Bristol on Friday 12 April at 1630.
+The winners were announced at the BAFTSS 2017 Annual Conference in Bristol on Friday 12 April at 1630.

 Screenworks is a rolling publication, which means we publish as soon as contributions have been reviewed.
 We have several submissions in process so watch this space as new work will be published shortly.

-We are still accepting open submissions and will be announcing a new call shortly on the theme of Displacement.
+We are still accepting open submissions and have an open call for a Special Edition on the theme of Digital Ecologies and the Anthropocene.
 If you are interested in submitting your practice and want further advice, then please contact us on email@example.com with “Submissions” in the subject line.

 Authors: Sarah Jones & Steve Dawkins